nikolayandr/encrypt-decrypt-example/README.md

 # encrypt-decrypt-example
 The repository contains a project which shows secure but still simple way to encrypt and decrypt data using AES/GCM.
-One of key features is adding IV at the beginning of encrypted rows what provides possibilities to use random IV for encrypting values
+One of the key features is adding IV to the beginning of encrypted values what provides possibilities to use random IV for encrypting values every time when a value is encrypted.
+Such approach significantly improves resistance of encrypting

 # How to build the project
 1. Run the command `mvn package`